aduh95/json-modules-talk/README.md

 ## What's next?

+The ball is on your court:

-- Test it, and report.
+- Test it, play with it!
+- Don't hesitate to open issues and PRs.
 - Beyond web compatibility:
+  - YAML modules?
-  - YAML modules, TOML modules, etc.
+  - TOML modules?
-  - Assertionless JSON import.
   - TypeScript imports.

+---

+## That's all folks!

+**Thanks for tunning in.**